Workers Comp and Surgery

 This happens more than we like to think.
 So, what do you do now?

-Not all decisions made by the workers' compensation insurance company are final - and more importantly, many of them are reversible.
+Not all decisions made by the workers' compensation insurance company are final - and more importantly, many of them are both wrong and reversible.

-So, here's 3 things you can do to get your workers' comp to pay for the surgery you need:
+So, here are 3 things you can do to get the workers' comp insurance company to pay for the surgery you need:

 1) Get copies of all your medical records - your workers' comp insurance company may be saying that they don't have sufficient information to approve the surgery you need.
 You can correct that by requesting all of your medical records.

 2) Meet with your doctor - You need to meet with your doctor to gather even more information that will be used to prove that you need the surgery - even more information would be helpful even if you've gathered your medical records.
 You need your doctor's recommendation for surgery in writing, and it should say why it's necessary for you and how it is related to the injury that you sustained at work.